Upload/upclient/README.md

 ### Usage examples

-Paste command output to Upload:
+Paste command output to Up1:

     ps aux | up

-Copy an image file to Upload:
+Copy an image file to Up1:

     up image.png

-Take a screenshot (using a selection rectangle), send it to Upload, and put the Upload link on the clipboard:
+Take a screenshot (using a selection rectangle), send it to Up1, and put the result link on the clipboard:

     import png:- | up | xsel -b